sajidsarker/sajidsarker.github.io/_posts/2022-08-30-seattle-airbnb-crisp-dm-project.md

 Revenues are generally positively associated with Airbnb listings with a strict cancellation policy and for hosts with Super Host status.
 This would imply that verification of hosts in this manner and strong enforcement of scheduling can either ensure higher quality guests, or that well-maintained and valuable properties with experienced hosts tend to attract more guests.
 It also appears that guest ratings for the Check-In experience is also a factor which is positively associated to revenue.

-When considering if a particular listing is of room type 'Entire Home or Apartment' on Airbnb, it is associated strongly with positive contrbution to revenue.
+When considering if a particular listing is of room type 'Entire Home or Apartment' on Airbnb, it is associated strongly with positive contribution to revenue.
 Listings that are the entire property tend to be more desirable by guests or garner higher prices due to whole units being limited to individual guest demand.
 No particular neighbourhoods stand out as significant features with positive contributor to revenue, except that for properties listed in the neighbourhoods of West Seattle, Magnolia, Delridge, Rainier Valley, and Seward Park will experience lower revenue.

 The nature of the particular housing property listed on Airbnb associated strongly with a positive contribution as a feature that explains revenue includes: